California Child Support Laws: What You Should Know

 In some cases, the court will agree to deviate from guideline child support.
 If the child support payor has extraordinarily high income, he or she may be able to convince the court that the guideline amount exceeds the child’s needs and may be inappropriately high.
 For example, a 3-month-old child should not require $25,000 per month as support.
 To succeed with this argument, the court must make certain findings about the child’s approximate support needs.
 It does take additional effort to rebut the state’s presumption that guideline support is in the best interest of the child, but it could yield savings of tens of thousands of dollars per month for the paying parent.

-Contact an Orange County Child Support Lawyer at Johnson Attorneys Group Today
+Contact a Los Angeles County or Orange County Child Support Lawyer at Johnson Attorneys Group Today

-Call (949) 942-8784 to request a private consultation with an Orange County child support lawyer.
+Call (949) 942-8784 to request a private consultation with a Los Angeles County and Orange County child support lawyer.